ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Baseline Protocol Instances or Implementations (BPIs) are logical constructs shared between transacting counterparties of Requesters and Providers and implemented on a CCSM.
 They are used to either validate or reconcile transactions between Requesters and Providers related to all State Objects transacted between them.
 The nature of bi- or multi-lateral transactions is such that two or more parties may transact to/from each other interchangeably.

-Abstractly, a BPI consists of
+Abstractly, a BPI consists of:
-* the private messaging between Agreement Counterparties about the state, or the requested or finalized state changes, of the State Objects between them.
+* The private messaging between Agreement Counterparties about the state, or the requested or finalized state changes, of the State Objects between them
-* the representation of an agreement and documents and their business rules and data as distinct workflows and worksteps between transacting counterparties organized into workgroups based on the stipulations of the agreement.
+* The representation of an agreement and documents and their business rules and data as distinct workflows and worksteps between transacting counterparties organized into workgroups based on the stipulations of the agreement
-* the deterministic processing and finalization of state change requests based on documents between the transacting counterparties as stipulated by the agreement.
+* The deterministic processing and finalization of state change requests based on documents between the transacting counterparties as stipulated by the agreement
-* the preservation of the privacy of all transacting counterparties and their data from other 3rd parties.
+* The preservation of the privacy of all transacting counterparties and their data from other 3rd parties

 BPIs are strongly dependent on the security and privacy capabilities of the CCSM used to implement a BPI because BPIs without a CCSM are a single point of failure, whereas with a CCSM, there is no longer a single point of failure for the state of a BPI because a CCSM has no single-point-of-failure by its very definition.